 The Yamaha EF2000is (see it on Amazon here) is a near successful attempt to make a generator that is Honda’s Equal.
 The costumer satisfaction for the two generators are essentially the same.
 The operation is the same.
 Yamaha has a price that is nearly the same, but is a bit lower at the time of this writing.

-One drawback, is that it is not listed as compatible with the extended fuel tanks that the Honda is compatible with.
-One advantage is that it has a small analog fuel gage on top.
+One drawback, is that it is not compatible with the extended fuel tanks that the Honda is compatible with.
+One advantage is that it has a small analog fuel gauge on top.
 Honda does not.